 I was born and raised in Ponce, a small beach town in the southern part of Puerto Rico – with constant access to nature in all its beauty.
-I grew up in a small farm where I became fascinated by the genetics of animal breeding (I didn’t know that terminology back then – I was just raising cool animals).
-I started with several breeds of chickens, ducks and rabbits; and then moved to exotic bird breeding.
-There I was: 14 years old and taking care of over 150 animal species and that changed my life forever.
-I started college at the Pontifical Catholic University of Puerto Rico without a clear picture of what I wanted to do with my life and could not decide on a major – but I loved science.
-Mid-way through my first semester in college, while taking introductory biology, I fell in love with life and the biochemical forces that shape everything that surrounds us.
-So, I immediately declared my major as biology with a second focus on chemistry…and then it all exploded…
+I grew up in a small farm where I became fascinated by the genetics of animal breeding.
+I started college at the Pontifical Catholic University of Puerto Rico and fell in love with life and the biochemical forces that shape everything that surrounds us.

 My advice to you?
 Be open-minded and flexible.
 Sometimes life pulls you in ways you never imagined and letting yourself go every now and then can be extremely rewarding.

 Personal Fun Facts?
-I am a huge fan of tattoos, love long-distance running, I am working towards becoming a certified personal trainer, nature is my passion, I was the only non-Christian student at my alma mater, I have eaten a whole pack of oreos cookies in one sitting, and absolutely adore dogs (I am the proud dad of five of rescue mutts).
+I am a huge fan of tattoos, I am an avid runner, I am a certified personal trainer through the National Academy of Sports Medicine (NASM), I have over 100 indoor plants, I was the only non-Christian student at my alma mater, and I absolutely adore dogs (I am the proud dad of six rescue mutts.)